morinlab/lymphopedia/CCND3.md

 ## CCND3 Hotspots

 ### Exon 5 Hotspot
-E283 (Glutamic Acid 283): One of the most frequently mutated sites in CCND3.
+T283 (Threonine 283): One of the most frequently mutated sites in CCND3.
 Mutations at this site can result in enhanced cyclin D3 stability and increased cell cycle progression.

-D290 (Aspartic Acid 290): Another common mutation in exon 5.
+I290 (Isoleucine 290): Another common mutation in exon 5.
 Mutations here are associated with similar functional impacts as E283, promoting uncontrolled cell proliferation.

 ### Exon 1 and Exon 2
 While exon 5 is the primary hotspot, mutations in exon 1 and exon 2 have also been observed, though less frequently.
 These mutations can affect the regulatory regions of the gene, potentially increasing levels of CCND3 by promoting stability of the protein.